zkrising/Tachi/docs/docs/wiki/features.md

 	Get 95% on 2 of the following, FREEDOM DiVE, Elemental Creation, BRAIN POWER or Blue Zenith.

-Alternatively, you can set goals on folders.
+Alternatively, you can set goals on folders!

 !!! example
 	Full combo any chart in the Level 12 folder.